1 dead in Arkansas tornado; roof collapse at Illinois Amazon

 “My prayers are with the people of Edwardsville tonight, and I’ve reached out to the mayor to provide any needed state resources,” Pritzker said.

+It wasn’t immediately clear if the damage was caused by straight-line storms or a tornado, but the National Weather Service office near St. Louis reported “radar-confirmed tornadoes” in the Edwardsville area at around the time of the collapse.

+In fact, workers at the weather service office themselves had to take shelter as another tornado passed near their office in Weldon Spring, Missouri, about 30 miles west of St. Louis.
+One person died and two others were injured in building collapses near the towns of Defiance and New Melle, both just a few miles from the weather service office.

-The storms in Illinois and Arkansas were among several places in the Midwest that reported tornadoes spotted or on the ground.
+The storms in Illinois, Missouri and Arkansas were among several places in the Midwest that reported tornadoes spotted or on the ground.

 The storms caused additional damage as they tracked through Tennessee and into Kentucky.
 Several buildings collapsed in the southwestern Kentucky community of Mayfield, said Sarah Burgess, a trooper with the Kentucky State Police in Mayfield.

-Burgess said authorities worked to clear trees and power lines from roads in order to begin assessing damage.
-She said several people were trapped inside a damaged candle factory in Mayfield.
+She said several people were trapped inside a damaged candle factory in Mayfield and that a shift was ongoing when the storm hit.

 Photos posted to social media from Mayfield showed uprooted trees, a courthouse steeple sheered off and business windows blown out in the storms.